Jagdish24-uc/INTECH-ADDITIVE/README.md

 all you would suspect and how would you go about with isolating the cause.

+Random crashes in software can be challenging to diagnose, but there are several common issues and debugging strategies you can employ to isolate the cause.
 Here's a step-by-step approach to help you troubleshoot and identify the root cause of random crashes:

-Check for Memory Issues:
+1. **Check for Memory Issues:**
-Memory leaks: Use tools like Valgrind or AddressSanitizer to detect memory leaks in the code.
+   - Memory leaks: Use tools like Valgrind or AddressSanitizer to detect memory leaks in the code.
-Buffer overflows: Check for buffer overflows using tools like Valgrind or static analyzers.
+   - Buffer overflows: Check for buffer overflows using tools like Valgrind or static analyzers.

-Concurrency Issues:
+2. **Concurrency Issues:**
-Race conditions: Examine the code for potential race conditions, where multiple threads access shared resources without proper synchronization.
+   - Race conditions: Examine the code for potential race conditions, where multiple threads access shared resources without proper synchronization.
-Deadlocks: Check for deadlock situations where multiple threads are blocked waiting for each other.
+   - Deadlocks: Check for deadlock situations where multiple threads are blocked waiting for each other.

-Exception Handling:
+3. **Exception Handling:**
-Inspect how exceptions are handled in the code.
+   - Inspect how exceptions are handled in the code.
 Unhandled exceptions can lead to crashes.
-Ensure that all critical sections have proper exception handling.
+   - Ensure that all critical sections have proper exception handling.

-Input Validation:
+4. **Input Validation:**
-Verify that the code performs robust input validation to handle unexpected or malicious input.
+   - Verify that the code performs robust input validation to handle unexpected or malicious input.
-Check for null pointer dereferences and invalid memory accesses due to incorrect input.
+   - Check for null pointer dereferences and invalid memory accesses due to incorrect input.

-Dynamic Memory Allocation:
+5. **Dynamic Memory Allocation:**
-Review dynamic memory allocation and deallocation in the code.
+   - Review dynamic memory allocation and deallocation in the code.
 Make sure memory is allocated and freed correctly.
-Watch for double-free or use-after-free scenarios.
+   - Watch for double-free or use-after-free scenarios.

-Logging and Debugging:
+6. **Logging and Debugging:**
-Increase the level of logging in the code to capture more information about the state of the application before a crash.
+   - Increase the level of logging in the code to capture more information about the state of the application before a crash.
-Utilize debugging tools like GDB or Visual Studio Debugger to analyze the crash dumps and stack traces.
+   - Utilize debugging tools like GDB or Visual Studio Debugger to analyze the crash dumps and stack traces.

-Code Reviews:
+7. **Code Reviews:**
-Perform a thorough code review with an emphasis on error-prone areas.
+   - Perform a thorough code review with an emphasis on error-prone areas.
-Involve colleagues or peers to get fresh perspectives and additional insights.
+   - Involve colleagues or peers to get fresh perspectives and additional insights.

-Environment Issues:
+8. **Environment Issues:**
-Check if the crashes are dependent on the environment (e.g., specific operating system, hardware, compiler version).
+   - Check if the crashes are dependent on the environment (e.g., specific operating system, hardware, compiler version).
-Verify that all dependencies and libraries are up-to-date and compatible.
+   - Verify that all dependencies and libraries are up-to-date and compatible.

-Reproducibility:
+9. **Reproducibility:**
-Attempt to reproduce the issue consistently.
+   - Attempt to reproduce the issue consistently.
 If you can reliably reproduce the crash, it becomes easier to isolate and fix the problem.

-Instrumentation:
+10. **Instrumentation:**
-Add additional logging or instrumentation code to specific areas of the code to gather more information about the program's state during execution.
+    - Add additional logging or instrumentation code to specific areas of the code to gather more information about the program's state during execution.

-Static Analysis Tools:
+11. **Static Analysis Tools:**
-Utilize static code analysis tools to identify potential issues without executing the code.
+    - Utilize static code analysis tools to identify potential issues without executing the code.

-Version Control:
+12. **Version Control:**
-Check the version control system for recent changes.
-A recent code change might be introducing instability.
+    - Check the version control system for recent changes.
+A recent code change might be introducing the instability.

-Divide and Conquer:
+13. **Divide and Conquer:**
-Temporarily comment out or isolate sections of the code to narrow down the area where the crash occurs.
+    - Temporarily comment out or isolate sections of the code to narrow down the area where the crash occurs.
 Gradually reintroduce code until the issue reappears.

-Documentation and Comments:
+14. **Documentation and Comments:**
-Review the code's documentation and comments for any hints or insights into the intended behavior.
+    - Review the code's documentation and comments for any hints or insights into the intended behavior.